tomasvr/esl-uav-controller/README.md

 - [Jiahao] Time the duration of control loops, needs to be under 10ms and important to optimize
 	- use current_time - start_time

-- Cornercases: check what happens when pitch or roll in maximzed (tilt mcu all the way to left or right or down or up)
+- [Jiahao] Cornercases: check what happens when pitch or roll in maximzed (tilt mcu all the way to left or right or down or up)
 	- can be done with MCU, check motor values

 - Define a test plan